 Penalties for allowing minors on premises and under-age drinking

-As a liquor licensee you are responsible for the actions of your employees.
-When an employee commits particular offences, you are presumed to have participated in the offence.
-This means that both you (as the licensee) and the staff member may be liable and fined.
+As a liquor licensee, you are responsible for your actions and the actions of your staff.
+When your employees commit an offence, you are presumed to have participated in the offence.
+This means that both you and the staff member may be liable and fined.

-For example, if a minor is on the premises, each of the following people commits an offence:
+If a minor is on the premises, each of these people may have committed an offence:

 - the licensee or permit holder

-- the person in control of the premises (if separate from the licensee or permit holder)
+- the person in control of the premises, for example, the approved manager (if separate from the licensee or permit holder)

-- the employee or agent that allowed the minor to enter the premises (if applicable).
+- the employee or security agent that allowed the minor to enter the premises (if applicable).

-The only defences for allowing a non-exempt minor onto licensed premises are if:
+The only defences available to you for allowing a non-exempt minor onto your licensed premises are if:

-- the minor entered without the licensee's knowledge and authority (e.g. they snuck in), and the licensee exercised due diligence to avoid them committing the offence
+- the minor entered without your knowledge and authority (e.g. they snuck in) and you exercised due diligence to avoid them committing the offence

-- the licensee honestly and reasonably believed the person was 18 or older, or sighted acceptable evidence of age indicating the person was 18 years of age or older.
+- you honestly and reasonably believed they were 18 or older or sighted acceptable identification (ID) indicating they were 18 or older.

 How to prevent prosecution

-- ensure minors are not on the premises (unless there is an exemption)
+- ensuring minors are not on the premises (unless they are exempt)

-- ensure identification (ID) checking and responsible service of alcohol signage is clearly displayed at entry and exit points, and throughout the premises
+- ensuring signage about the consequences of using false ID and refusal of service is clearly displayed at entry and exit points and throughout the premises.

-Under the Liquor Act 1992, a liquor licence will be suspended if, within a 2-year period, 2 convictions are recorded against a licensee for any combination of the following offences:
+Under the Liquor Act, a liquor licence will be suspended if, within a 2-year period, 2 convictions are recorded against them for any combination of the following offences:

-- section 155(3A) - licensee/manager failing to ensure minor not on premises
+- the licensee/manager fails to ensure minor not on premises (section 155(3A))

-- section 156(1) - allowing liquor to be consumed by a minor on licensed premises - licensee/permit holder/manager
+- the licensee/permit holder/manager allows liquor to be consumed by a minor on licensed premises (section 156(1))